 C. Given that Smil and others have asserted that dairy products are the most efficient way of producing necessary animal protein for human diets (again, veganism is possible but difficult and thus probably not feasible as a mass strategy rather than an individual choice), to what extent should governments or environmental activists try to promote greater consumption of dairy products?
 Can they do so and still solve the nitrogen-disposal problem?
 If so, how; if not, why not?
 How much of our protein needs could actually be met by dairy products?
 And given that Popkin and others have blamed increased dairy consumption for emerging obesity and NR-NCDs in India, is there a potential contradiction between the ecological efficiency of dairy products and their health effects?

 D. Get anthropological.
-Do an interpretive content analysis of the appeals made by Fresh Breeze Organic Dairy and Twin Brook Creamery, in light of the analysis of the appeals for Organic milk made in Melanie DuPuis's article, Not in My Body.
+Do an interpretive content analysis of the appeals made by Fresh Breeze Organic Dairy, Jackie's Jersey Milk, and Twin Brook Creamery, in light of the analysis of the appeals for Organic milk made in Melanie DuPuis's article, Not in My Body.
 How and to what extent to the appeals made by these dairies fit or not fit with DuPuis's analysis of how organic milk producers appeal to the public?
 Do they include any appeals that DuPuis leaves out?
 If so, what are they, how do they work, and whom are they supposed to work on?
-Do you think that these two websites or the Organic Valley Website reflect any factors in the market or appeal for milk that have changed substantially since DuPuis wrote her article ten years ago?
+Do you think that these three local websites or the Organic Valley Website reflect any factors in the market or appeal for milk that have changed substantially since DuPuis wrote her article ten years ago?
 If so, what are these factors?